Mary JenningsLinks Section

 |VIENNESE NIGHTS: A Waltz Ball|

-The Ball and afternoon class both take place in our favorite grand ballroom, the Balboa Park Club, a 12,000 sf 1915 ballroom in famous Balboa Park, here in San Diego.
-This year, we are encouraging vintage formal wear of circa 1915, or our usual clothing of the 19th Century, but this is not required.
+We always encourage vintage formal wear of the 19th Century or early 20th Century, but this is not required.
 However, this is always a formal event, and formal wear is required (no jeans, tennis shoes, mini-skirts, sandals, etc. allowed.)

 Viennese Nights Ball